Fuad2Dev/Memory-Game/README.md

 ## The challenge

-Your challenge is to build out this Memory game and get it looking as close to the design as possible.
+Your challenge is to build out this Memory game and get it looking as close to the [design](<https://www.figma.com/file/QOcjIRvuBiq68SGopDZ8O6/memory-game-(Copy)?node-id=0%3A1&t=kkORZLMZqDxup8bc-0>) as possible.

 Your users should be able to: